apache/druid/docs/development/extensions-contrib/delta-lake.md

 ## Known limitations

 - This extension only reads from the latest Delta table snapshot as the kernel API only supports that.
 - Column filtering isn't supported yet.
-So the extension will reads all the columns in the configured table.
+So the extension will read all the columns in the configured table.